-Prince George ‘Resents’ The Press Already According To Royal Expert, And He’s Only 5-Years-Old
+Prince George ‘Resents’ The Press Already According To Royal Expert, And He’s Only 5 Years Old

 “Already you can see in George, a little bit of unsurety, a little bit of uncertainty and a small bit of resentment towards all the cameras.”

-For Prince George, such a feeling of animosity is likely to only grow as he gets older, the expert noted that “He doesn’t quite understand now, but when he’s 12, 13, he will.”
+For Prince George, such a feeling of animosity is likely to only grow as he gets older.
+“He doesn’t quite understand now, but when he’s 12, 13, he will,” the expert notes.

 Moreover, Williams added that George “did look a bit scared of the cameras” when she saw him arrive at the Lindo Wing to visit Prince Louis after his birth.